PrudhviChakravarthy/Transfer_learning/README.md

 ```

-- similarity set to 0.4 between both iamges to get better for identifiaction
+- similarity set to 0.4 between both images to get better for identifiaction